sufforest/SolidBin/README.md

 NOTICE: We only test this wrapper on MATLAB R2017a and we can not guarantee the stabibility on other versions of MATLAB.

+## <a name="preprocessing"></a>Contacts and bug reports
+Please send bug reports or questions (such as the appropriate modes for your datasets) to Ziye Wang: zwang17@fudan.edu.cn
+Dr. Shanfeng Zhu: zhusf@fudan.edu.cn

 ## <a name="preprocessing"></a>References